wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-improve-performance/includes/3-exercise-cache-data-loaded-components.md

 You saw how Microsoft Graph Toolkit components cache and load data from cache by default.
 Now, let’s disable the cache and see how it affects the behavior of your app.

-1. In the web browser, open the developer tools and choose the **Console** tab.
+1. In the web browser, open the developer tools and select the **Console** tab.
 1. Clear the Microsoft Graph Toolkit cache, by running the following statement in the console:

     ```javascript